Technical Interview Prep for Software Engineers — 8-Week Plan (2026)

 Reading about technical interviews is necessary.
 But reading alone will not get you hired.
 The candidates who succeed are the ones who practice under realistic conditions — solving problems on a timer, explaining their thinking out loud, getting feedback, and iterating.

 That last part — getting feedback — is where most self-study falls short.
 You can check your solution against LeetCode’s test cases, but no one tells you that your communication was unclear, your variable names were confusing, or your approach to breaking down the problem was inefficient.
+If you want to explore how AI can fill that gap, see our comparison of the best AI interview copilot tools in 2026.

 Practice technical interviews with real-time AI feedback.
 OphyAI’s Interview Coach simulates coding and behavioral rounds for your target company, gives you detailed feedback on your problem-solving approach, code quality, and communication, and tracks your progress over time.
 Use Interview Copilot for real-time assistance during live technical interviews.
 Start practicing free →